Wine in Focus: Chenin Blanc

 Why one of the world's oldest, but lesser known, varieties is worthy of attention.

-Chenin Blanc has been used to make wine for over 1,300 years in France.
-Despite this long history, the grape variety is still relatively unknown compared to household white grape names like Chardonnay and Sauvignon Blanc.
-Let’s look at why this versatile grape is worthy of wine lovers’ attention.
+Chenin Blanc is one of the world’s oldest varieties and yet is still relatively unknown compared to household names like Chardonnay and Sauvignon Blanc.
+Why is this grape worthy of wine lovers’ attention?

 In the 17th century, the cultivar travelled to the New World and was particularly favoured by growers in California and South Africa for its ability to maintain acidity in warmer climates.
 It is in the latter country, particularly in the region of Stellenbosch, that the variety found a new home and a new name, known locally as “Steen”.
 However, after falling out of fashion in the early 20th century Chenin Blanc became a “workhorse” planting in the New World where its naturally high yields produced dependable volumes of relatively bland wine, which added little flavour but good acidity to bulk blends and made a good base for brandy.
 It is only in the past 30 years that this trend has changed and wines that show the variety’s true potential have started to be produced.